KochPJ/AutoPoseEstimation/README.md

 # Terminal User Interface
 We created a Terminal User Interface to quickly test our implementations.
-You can run it with:
+After setting up your hardware and installation, you can run it with:

 $ python main.py